Random Number Generator

 value.>>> from neoradium import random >>> # Creating an unpredictable random generator based on "SFC64" >>> myGen = random.getGenerator(np.random.SFC64()) # No seed specified -> Unpredictable >>> myGen.integers(0,10,5) array([0, 7, 8, 1, 8])- RandomState:

-Python’s Legacy Random Generation.
+Python’s legacy random generator.
 This is based on Numpy’s RandomState class.
-You can make this random generator predictable by providing a
+The generator can be made deterministic by providing a

 seed